 The Group’s independent internal auditors review the Group’s anticorruption framework every three years and report their findings to the Group’s Audit Committee.
 A list of “Relevant Employees” is maintained, which comprises employees in those groups of staff that are considered to be most likely to have the opportunity to participate in or have knowledge of material corruption.
 Specific anti-bribery and anticorruption training is provided to these Relevant Employees, including case studies.
 These employees are required to certify annually their continuing compliance with the Group’s anti-corruption policy.

 The Group also has a number of other internal controls in place designed to minimise the risk of anti-bribery and anti-corruption.

 1.8.2 Our corporate values

-We issued a new whistleblowing policy and guide during 2017/18 to help employees understand their rights and responsibilities.
-Previously referred to as Speaking Up, it sets out how the Group will investigate any concerns raised and the action it may take.
+Our whistleblowing policy and guide helps employees understand their rights and responsibilities.
+It sets out how the Group will investigate any concerns raised and the action it may take.
 We value an open, transparent and safe working environment where our people feel able to speak up and can raise serious concerns constructively without fear of victimisation, subsequent discrimination or disadvantage.
-A new animated video was also produced to help employees understand what the policy covers and how it should be used.
+An animated video was also produced to help employees understand what the policy covers and how it should be used.
 A copy of the document is available at: